Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Semantic Connection between STL and tTLT

-We first define the \emph{maximal temporal fragment (MTF)} for a tTLT, which plays an important role when simplifying the tTLT.
+Now, we define the \emph{maximal temporal segment} for an tTLT, which plays an important role when simplifying the tTLT.

-\begin{definition} A MTF of a complete path of the tTLT is one of the following types of fragment: \begin{itemize} \item[1)] a fragment from the root node to the parent of the first Boolean operator node ($\wedge$ or $\vee$); \item[2)] a fragment from one child of one Boolean operator node to the parent of the next Boolean operator node; \item[3)] a fragment from one child of the last Boolean operator node to the leaf node. \end{itemize} \end{definition}
+\begin{definition} A \emph{maximal temporal segment (MTS)} of a complete path of the tTLT is one of the following types of segment: \begin{itemize} \item[1)] a segment from the root node to the parent of the first Boolean operator node ($\wedge$ or $\vee$); \item[2)] a segment from one child of one Boolean operator node to the parent of the next Boolean operator node; \item[3)] a segment from one child of the last Boolean operator node to the leaf node. \end{itemize} \end{definition}

-One can conclude from Definition \ref{Def:minBoolfrag} that any MTF starts and ends with a tube node and contains no Boolean operator nodes.
+One can conclude from Definition \ref{Def:minBoolfrag} that any MTS starts and ends with a tube node and contains no Boolean operator nodes.

-\begin{definition} A \emph{time coding} of (a complete path of) the tTLT is an assignment of an activation time instant $t_{\kappa_i}, \kappa_i\in \mathbb{N}$ for each tube node $\mathbb{X}_i$ of (the complete path of) the tTLT. \end{definition}
+\begin{definition} A \emph{time coding} of (a complete path of) the tTLT is an assignment of each tube node $\mathbb{X}_i$ of (the complete path of) the tTLT an activation time instant $t_{\kappa_i}, \kappa_i\in \mathbb{N}$. \end{definition}

 Now, we further define the satisfaction relation between a trajectory $\bm{x}$ and a complete path of the tTLT.